-She has held the position of independent director at Neoenergia S.A., the country subholding company of the energy businesses in Brazil.
+She has held the position of independent director at "Neoenergia S.A.", the Iberdrola group's country subholding company in Brazil.

-She has been an independent director and member of the audit committee of Companhia Distribuidora de Gás do Rio de Janeiro (CEG), the main activity of which is the distribution and retail sale of natural gas in the State of Rio de Janeiro (Brazil).
+She has been an independent director and member of the Audit Committee of "Companhia Distribuidora de Gás do Rio de Janeiro S.A.", the main activity of which is the distribution and retail sale of natural gas in the State of Rio de Janeiro (Brazil).